Kevin-Valenzuela/Kevin-Valenzuela.github.io/_pages/cv.md

 * January 2023 - Current: Research and Development Engineer
   * University of California San Diego, Systems Biology Research Group
   * Duties included:
-    * Conducted adaptive experiments to improve phenotypes of strains using Tecan liquid handing platforms.
+    * Designed and conducted automated adaptive experiments to improve growth of strains using Tecan liquid handing platforms.
-    * Programed a real-time data visualization interface system to monitor in progress experiments using JavaScript and SQL.
+    * Programed a real-time experiment data visualization interface system using JavaScript and SQL.
-    * Developed liquid handling system to perform adaptive experiments.
+    * Developed liquid handling system driver using Python.
   * Supervisor: Dr. Adam Feist

 Research experience
 ======
-* <a href='https://kevin-valenzuela.github.io/portfolio/portfolio-4/'>Summer 2021: Research Assistant<a/>
+* <a href='https://kevin-valenzuela.github.io/portfolio/portfolio-4/'>Summer 2021: Research Assistant Intern<a/>
   * University of California San Diego, San Diego Supercomputer Center
   * Duties included:
     * Investigated, in cooperation with a doctoral researcher, the COVID-19 spread in Mexico in the spatial, temporal, and phylogenetic ambit.